benleane83/benleane83.github.io/blog/_posts/2026-05-18-create-azure-app.md

 ## Want to try it out?

-The CLI itself is in early beta phase now, but if you want to kick the tyres, the repo is at [github.com/benleane83/create-azure-app](https://github.com/benleane83/create-azure-app).
+The CLI itself is in early beta phase now, so if you want to kick the tyres the repo is at [github.com/benleane83/create-azure-app](https://github.com/benleane83/create-azure-app).
 Issues and PRs welcome.
 Feel free to adapt it to fit your own stack, and there's an example template uploaded at [github.com/benleane83/azure-swa-nextjs-postgres](https://github.com/benleane83/azure-swa-nextjs-postgres) if you want to preview the output.

 If you've been defaulting to other JAMstack hosting because Azure felt too complex to set up, try this out.
 It might surprise you!